bdasgupta02/99co-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and modified to provide a nice little challenge for 99.co frontend candidates.

-# Goal
+# Goals
-- Create a carousel component that matches the design in `/public/carousel_demo.png` or on our [home page](https://www.99.co)
+- Create a carousel component that matches the design in `/public/carousel_demo.png` or on our [home page](https://www.99.co) - **DONE**
-- Able to browse photos on listing card
+- Able to browse photos on listing card - **DONE**
-- Able to fetch additional listings once reach the end of the carousel (Additional listing data can be fetched through the same listing API)
+- Able to fetch additional listings once reach the end of the carousel (Additional listing data can be fetched through the same listing API) - **DONE**
 - Bonus points for:
-  - Hosting the project on a remote server/service so we can visit later
+  - Hosting the project on a remote server/service so we can visit later - **DONE**
-  - Performance optimization/Architectural suggestion to the project that you deem worthy
+  - Performance optimization/Architectural suggestion to the project that you deem worthy - **DONE**

-# Delivery
-Once finish, please push to a separate repo and drop us an email.
-We'll get back to you asap.

-# Restriction
-- Do not use any extra library other than those provided in the repo
+# Some details about the implementation:
+- The styling from the original website was mimicked very closely in terms of colours, fonts, positioning and aspect ratios.
+- Montserrat was used to replace Avenir Next seen in the original website due to easier availability and high similarity.
+- React components were used with the principle of composition (eg. listing items, photo dots).
+- Buttons were added which are not present in the original 99.co site to navigate across listings in the entire Carousel.
+- Actions were edited to optimize the automatic fetching of new listing data to overwrite the old listing data.
+- Modularity was used for all .css files to encourage easier hypothetical replication to other places/projects.

-# How to use the project
+# Improvements for the future:
-- To install dependencies, run: `yarn install` or `npm install`
-- To start developing, run: `yarn start`
-- To build file for production, run: `yarn run build`
+- Animations for a smoother user experience.
+- Pagination may be introduced to load new listing data in the Carousel to favour speed and low space.
+- Listing tiles can be made more responsive to smaller resolutions, to prevent extensive scrolling.

 # Project Architecture
 `/src` provides all the source code you need to start working in this Redux project.